 Gastrointestinal Bacteria Reference Unit

 Foodborne Pathogens Reference Section (FPRS)

 61 Colindale Avenue

-Out of office hours, laboratory personnel can be contacted through the HPA Centre for Infections duty doctor on 020 8200 6868.
+Out of office hours, laboratory personnel can be contacted through PHE duty doctor on 020 8200 6868.

 Specialist advice should be urgently sought from an Infectious Diseases Physician.